sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-i18n-localization/cp-mobile-dev-kit-i18n-localization.md

 [OPTION BEGIN [iOS]]

 >Make sure you are choosing the right device platform tab above.
-Once you have scanned and o-nboarded using the onboarding URL, it will be remembered.
+Once you have scanned and on-boarded using the onboarding URL, it will be remembered.
 When you Log out and onboard again, you will be asked either to continue to use current application or to scan new QR code.

 SAP Business Application Studio has a feature to generate QR code for app onboarding.